ximenacreates/Computer-Programming-Summer/README.md

 # Computer-Programming-Summer
-reating a repository for all the class assignments completed this semester where you will upload the files.
+Creating a repository to store and organize all class assignments from this semester, where you can upload and manage the files efficiently.